-On the price front, domestic corporate goods prices are rising moderately relative to three months earlier against the backdrop of movements in international commodity prices and foreign exchange rates.
-The year-on-year rate of change in consumer prices (all items less fresh food) is in the range of 0.5-1.0 percent.
+On the price front, domestic corporate goods prices are rising moderately relative to three months earlier, mainly against the backdrop of movements in international commodity prices and foreign exchange rates.
+The year-on-year rate of change in consumer prices (all items less fresh food) is at around 1 percent.
 Inflation expectations appear to be rising on the whole.

 Domestic corporate goods prices are expected to continue rising moderately for the time being.
-The year-on-year rate of increase in consumer prices is likely to rise gradually.
+The year-on-year rate of increase in consumer prices is likely to rise for the time being.